The Water Walker

 Colouring Pages for The Water Walker!

 Click on the buttons to download a colouring page activity.
-If you would like to let Nokomis Josephine know how you are protecting the water, mail your drawing and a letter to her — her address is on the colouring pages!
+Let Nokomis' family know how you are protecting the water.
+You can mail your colouring pages to them!
+The mailing address is on the colouring pages.

 Teacher’s Guide for The Water Walker